-Wantuch received formal pedagogy training at Northwestern University under the guidance of Stacia Spencer.
-Wantuch’s personal teaching style, although informed by the Suzuki method, is holistic.
+Wantuch is a registered teacher with the Suzuki Association of the Americas and completed unit one training with Vera McCoy-Sulentic at Blue Lake Fine Arts Camp (Michigan).
+She also received violin pedagogy training at Northwestern University under the guidance of Stacia Spencer.
+Wantuch’s personal teaching style is holistic.
 Every student follows a different course of materials based on their own goals with the instrument, physical and mental needs, strengths, and weaknesses.
 Some common elements discussed with all students are left hand efficiency, ergonomic positioning of the bow arm, historical performance practice, and interpretation.
-Wantuch owes much of her teaching inspiration to her own former teachers.
+Wantuch owes much of her teaching inspiration to her own teachers.

 Bailey is a great teacher.
 I’m an older adult learning the violin and after a month and a half of lessons, she has already helped me improve my playing.
 Bailey is observant, insightful, and very receptive to the needs of the student.
 I highly recommend her.Student – Chicago, USA

 We have been having lessons online for my 2 children aged 12 and 14.
 Bailey is very professional with her lessons and has a dedicated approach together with an appropriate firmness that keeps the children motivated and enjoying the lessons.
 She is good natured and very comfortable to work with.Student Parent – Nairobi, Kenya

 Bailey is an amazing teacher.
 She has worked at our school in the past.
 She is excellent at teaching both beginner and advanced students as well as kids and adults.
 You would be wise to take lessons with her.Employer – Des Plaines, USA

 Convenient no travel required.
 Our instructor is great, she works around technical difficulties and violin tuning issues.
 Would highly recommend online classes.Student Parent – Peoria, USA